 We wanted to lean into the things that make Tumblr, Tumblr.
 That meant edits geared more towards memes than that perfect Instagram shot.
 So in addition the the new GIF maker, we built a camera and additional features for expression and fun.

 Increasing the number of creators and new posts on mobile was a huge priority—and a challenge.
 Tumblr's early creators were web-native and Instagram had captured mobile photography.
-New users on Tumblr were far more focused on creating fandoms around their favorite topics and chatting with each other.
-While engineering worked on refactoring the underlying architecture, I created designs for rich-text editing and also explored a ton of new ideas.
+New users on Tumblr were more interested in creating fandoms around their favorite topics and chatting with each other than looking at aesthetic pictures.

 INFO